AndrewJag22/vanet-rsubroker/README.md

 It should be noted that the SSL connection required by MQTT is only supported by Python 3.6.x and lower.

-On downloading, the broker_crontab.sh file should be run as root using command:
+On downloading, the broker_setup.sh file should be run as root using command:

-    sudo bash ./broker_crontab.sh
+    sudo bash ./broker_setup.sh